Posted under Blog by Mike Davey - Content Marketing Specialist

 Regardless of the type of sensor used, the goal is to monitor the equipment for certain warning signs that a breakdown is likely to occur.

-For example, asset history may show that a breakdown is likely to occur within the next 72 hours once a certain bearing reaches a critical temperature threshold.
+For example, historical data from the equipment may show that a breakdown is likely to occur within the next 72 hours once a certain bearing reaches a critical temperature threshold.
 A sensor assigned to monitor this bearing triggers when the event occurs.

 In terms of predictive maintenance, IIoT is how the data gets from the asset itself to a place where it can be analyzed.
 Then, on to the maintenance department so they can make decisions about what is required.